 Childhood Domestic Violence is Distinct from Domestic Violence or Child Abuse “Childhood domestic violence (CDV) gets lumped together with domestic violence and/or child abuse…It’s a real distinct and separate childhood adversity.” -Dr. Linda Olson, clinical...

-Discovering LOVE after Childhood Domestic Violence: Giving and Receiving Love is at the Heart of Reaching Your Full Potential Valentine’s Day is a holiday intended to reaffirm our love for others and their love for us.
-But, for those of us who grow up experiencing...
+What Is CDV and Why It Impacts Love Valentine’s Day is a holiday intended to reaffirm our love for others and their love for us.
+But, for those of us who grow up experiencing adversity in childhood, such as Childhood Domestic Violence, love is often a difficult,...

 Poet Tre Wharton used his talent to cope with CDV by expressing in verse what living with his stepfather’s violence was like.
 This poem is just one of about forty poems he wrote about CDV in his new book Grown Folk Business.
 A Daughter’s Perspective The door shuts...